 Before you decide what grill is right for you, let’s explain a few key differences.
-While they bot have the word “grill” in the title, they are actually quite different cookers.
+While they both have the word “grill” in the title, they are actually quite different cookers.

 Both pellet and gas cookers offer speed and convenience in a very user-friendly package.

-Pellet grills make great “set and forget” versatile cookers. they’re more of like an outdoor oven.
-They do a great job at cooking low and slow.
-They will also impart a subtle smokey flavor to your food.
+Pellet grills make great “set and forget” versatile cookers.
+Think of them more like an outdoor oven.
+They do a great job cooking low and slow, and they impart a subtle smokey flavor to your food by burning wood pellets.

 Pellet grills generally cost more than gas grills, and pellets are not as readily available as gas.

-Gas grills really come into their own when cooking at mid – high range temperatures.
+Gas grills really come into their own when cooking at mid-high range temperatures.
 You can generally find a gas grill to fit your budget, and gas is an efficient fuel to burn.
-A gas grill will also heat up lightening fast.
+A gas grill will also heat up lightning fast.

 All that being said, gas grills don’t perform as well as pellet grills at lower temperatures.
 The insulation isn’t great which makes it difficult to smoke on gas grill.